MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments-move.md

 # Move an Environment to another Azure Active Directory organization

-In some cases, the Azure AD organization (also known as the Azure AD tenant) of a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] customer changes after they acquire a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environment.
-This situation can occur for various reasons, for example:
+In some cases, the Azure Active Directory (Azure AD) organization (also known as the Azure AD tenant) of a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] customer changes after they acquire a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] environment.
+This situation can occur for various reasons, such as the following:

 - Business entities merge.
 - An acquisition takes place.